-Top 7 Tourism Careers You Should Consider
+Top 7 Tourism Career Paths to Consider

 Explore diverse tourism careers!
 From hotel management to museum curation, find your perfect role and thrive in the dynamic tourism industry.